-The Board of Directors held five meetings in 1996.
+The Board of Directors held five meetings in 1997.
 Each director of the Company was present for all of the meetings of the Board of Directors and each Committee on which such director served.
+After becoming a member of the Board of Directors in October 1997, Mr. Warshaw was present for all meetings of the Board of Directors and each committee on which he served.